 Paving stones are a great way to create a patio or walkway in your project.
 If you do not like the look of poured concrete, paving stones can give you endless options when it comes designing your project.
-Best of all, if any of the paving stones get damaged, they can easily be replaced unlike poured concrete.
+Best of all, if any of the paving stones get damaged, they can easily be replaced, unlike poured concrete.

 Each paving stone can also be installed in different ways.
-The way the stones are laid out can create an interesting and unusual pattern in the project.
+The way the stones are laid out can create an exciting and unusual pattern in the project.
 Usually the more difficult the design, the more aesthetically appealing the project will be.
 Paving stones are versatile and easy to work with.
-Since each stone has to be individually placed, it is easier to give the project an attention for detail.
+Since each stone has to be individually placed, it is easier to give the project attention to detail.

 Some tips for installing paving stones.

 The best way to make sure that your cuts are uniform is by making your cuts last.
 If you are doing curves in your project, you can draw them out with chalk first.
-When you make your cuts, you can keep your cut line flowing neatly through all of the paving stones.
-If you try to cut each block separately, chances are the cuts will not line up exactly and you will have a sloppy looking project.
+When you make your cuts, you can keep your cut line flowing neatly through all of the paver stones.
+If you try to cut each block separately, chances are the cuts will not line up correctly and you will have a sloppy looking project.